openmrs/openmrs-core/README.md

-OpenMRS is an patient-based medical record system focusing on providing care
+OpenMRS is an patient-based medical record system focusing on giving providers a free customizable EMR.

 Read more at http://openmrs.org/about